relief-melone/rm-authenticator/README.md

 **APPLICATION_CALLBACK_HOST\*:** Where your front-end resides.
 This will be the host the authenticator will redirect you to.
 It is also set automatically in the Repose Access-Control-Allowed-Origin header.
 Defaults to http://localhost:8080 so it's required if you want to use it for more than testing.

+**ALLOWED_REDIRECT_HOSTS\*:** Hosts you may redirect to.
+So let's assume you want to be able to redirect to your localhost for testing as well as to my-site.com.
+That would mean the Var would look like *localhost,my-site.com*.
+Remember that you also need to include the host of your default application callback host in var.

 **APPLICATION_LOGOUT_PATH\*:** This is the path the Authenticator will redirect you to when the user logs out.
 Defaults to /logout

 ### Google